tokenika/eosfactory/eosc/README2.md

 ```
 ./eosc get block 25
 ```
-The original `eosc` response looks like this:
+The `eosc` response looks like this:
 ```
 {
   "previous": "00000018b5e0ffcd3dfede45bc261e3a04de9f1f40386a69821780e063a41448",